jpomykala/spring-higher-order-components/README.md

   public void sendEmailByEventPublishing(){
     EmailRequest emailRequest = EmailRequest.builder()
             .to("jakub.pomykala@gmail.com")
-            .subject("Hey, I just met you and this is crazy") .body("But here's my number, so call me maybe") .build();
+            .subject("Hey, I just met you and this is crazy [event publishing]") .body("But here's my number, so call me maybe") .build();